SUBSIM: The Web's #1 BBS for all submarine and naval simulations!

 One of the Ships wich was attack and sunk by the German U-boat in the bay of Funchal was the Dacia and this his her story:

 An iron cargo ship.
 From (Dacia), (Miramar).
 243.4 ft. long.
 Laid down as Stella.
 Owned by Norwood & Co. as Dacia.
 Chartered by them to 'British Colonial Steamship Company Limited', (after 1872 known as 'Temperley Line') for 4 voyages in 1869.
 Sold in 1870 to Sir Charles Tilston Bright (1832/1888, Knighted 1858), who cut her in two pieces, added a 40 ft. section, & strengthened her to accommodate a cable tank amidships & otherwise equip her for use as a cable laying ship.
 Conversion completed, (tonnage would have changed?) vessel was sold to 'The India-Rubber, Gutta-Percha and Telegraph Works Company Limited', of Silvertown, London.
 In 1870/3 vessel laid extensive cable network in West Indies & west to Panama.
 An 1895 journal of Captain Basil C. Combe.
 Worked on the Cadiz/Tenerife cable but also in the Pacific (Chile & Peru), in the Mediterranean extensively, on the west coast of Africa etc. Was in cable service until Dec.
 3, 1916 when torpedoed off Funchal, Madeira Islands, while 'in the process of diverting the German South American cable into Brest', France.

 And in the end of the page its possible to see the pictures of the last moments of the CS Dacia under attack, in the Funchal bay:

-´´There are the living, the death,
+´´There is three kinds of man: the living, the death,

 and those who are at Sea.´´